These 19 Bucket-List Worthy State Parks That Rival Any Of The Country’s National Parks

-Our National Park System encompasses 423 national park sites in the United States.
+Our National Park System encompasses 429 national park sites in the United States.
 They span across more than 84 million acres, with parks in each of the 50 states and extending into the outlying territories.
-Within this expansive system, there are 63 sites that include “National Park” as part of their proper name, including well-known places like Acadia, the Great Smoky Mountains, and the Grand Canyon.
+Within this expansive system, 63 sites include "National Park" as part of their proper name, including well-known places like Acadia, the Great Smoky Mountains, and the Grand Canyon.
+If you’re planning a visit to any national park, there’s no better time to visit than during National Park Week at the end of April each year.
+Learn all about this celebration of America’s great outdoors — including fee-free days throughout the year!
+However, while the National Parks are incredible in their own right, the best state parks in the US are also worth a visit.

 Jedediah Smith Redwood State Park's 10,000 acres are managed cooperatively by the National Park Service and California State Parks, and feature the most beautiful and lush, old-growth forest in Northern California.
 This spacious expanse is one of our country's most precious and protected treasures -- and success stories.
 During western expansion in the 1800s, the redwoods were under siege.
 The massive trees offered early settlers a seemingly endless lumber supply; however, within 100 years, the vast forests had dwindled to a shadow of their former glory.
 By the early 1900s, it was apparent that the future of the old-growth redwood forests was in jeopardy.
 But thanks to the actions of California's Save-the-Redwoods League, these glorious giants received the protection they needed.
 Today, Jedediah Smith Redwood State Park is one of the most wondrous and wild places in the country, and its massive size means this treasure is generally not very crowded, either.
 If you want to lose yourself in the forest à la John Muir, visit this California State Park.

 Lake Tahoe is a California icon, and Emerald Bay State Park is a stunning natural area that features one of the world-famous lake's most photographed locations.
 This state park is everything you'd hope for at Lake Tahoe, with endless skies, verdant (or, emerald, as it were) forests, and shockingly blue waters.
 In addition to the astounding natural beauty of this park, it's home to the Vikingshom mansion, a commanding castle that's an incredible example of Scandinavian architecture -- visit it by hiking down a steep, one-mile trail.
-Emerald Bay is also home to unique underwater trail for SCUBA divers and adventurers, too, making this a year-round destination for adventure seekers, outdoor enthusiasts, wildlife lovers, and dreamers.
+Emerald Bay is also home to a unique underwater trail for SCUBA divers and adventurers, too, making this a year-round destination for adventure seekers, outdoor enthusiasts, wildlife lovers, and dreamers.
+See for yourself why this is one of the top state parks in the US.

 One of the most objectively beautiful places in the entire country, Julia Pfeiffer Burns State Park is a vibrant jewel that represents the most sublime beauty of California's Pacific Coast.
 The park is named for a beloved pioneer woman in Big Sur; the daughter of one of the first settlers to the California town, in fact.
 Rugged and resplendent, with the rocky outcroppings of the Pacific Coast and cerulean waters of Hawaii, Julia Pfeiffer Burns State Park can only be described as wildly, wonderfully beautiful.